-At 40m depth, rapid increase in intensity occurs later relative to the surface starting end of May at 0.4°C to reach a maximum of 0.77°C by the end of July (Figure 3c, dashed green line).
-Spatial extent increases progressively from ~40% coverage in April to above 80% by the end of November (Figure 3c, dashed grey line).
-These increases (in intensity and at surface) occurs when the MLD is shallowest (about 20m), meaning that the MHW reaches bellow the MLD (Figure 3c, orange line).
-At 156m depth, intensity levels vary across the year around 0.4-0.6°C and horizontal extent of MHW remains low and stable (around 15-20%) (Figure 3c, doted green and grey lines).
+from \sim 40% coverage in April to above 80% by the end of November (Fig. 3c, dashed grey line).
+These increases (in intensity and at surface) occur when the MLD is shallowest (about 20 m), meaning that the MHW reaches below the MLD (Fig. 3c, orange line).
+At 156 m depth, intensity levels vary across the year around 0.4-0.6 °C, and the horizontal extent of MHW remains low and stable (around 15%-20%) (Fig. 3c, dotted green and grey lines).
 This signal is decorrelated with what is observed for surface layers.

-Dynamics for the CARB region differ with the NASE and NATR regions, with an MHW signal at both surface and depth (Figure 3d).
-At the surface, a late and long-lasting peak of MHW intensity (larger than 0.6°C for 30 days) occur in October (peaks at 0.86°C), after the observed peaks in the other 2 regions (Figure 3b, c and d, coloured solid lines).
-At 40m depth, intensity levels and fluctuations are similar to the surface, with lower magnitude and reduced high frequency variations (Figure 3d, red dashed line).
-Timing in the peaks in March and October show a lag relative to the surface.
-MHW horizontal extent at the surface increases from mid-May ( $\sim$ 30%) to peak late September (up to 95% of the area), to then decrease by the end of the year ( $\sim$ 40%) (solid grey line).
-Similar pattern can be seen at 40m depth with an increase in surface occurring later (mid-June) and peaking mid-October at $\sim$ 60% to drop to $\sim$ 30% by the end of the year (dashed grey line).
-Again, these similar features between the surface and 40m depth happen with a MLD of about 20m, suggesting that the MHW propagates below the MLD also in this region (Figure 3d, orange line).
+Dynamics for the CARB region differ with the NASE and NATR regions, with an MHW signal at both surface and depth (Fig. 3d).
+At the surface, a late and long-lasting peak of MHW intensity (larger than 0.6 °C for 30 d) occurs in October (peaks at 0.86 °C), after the observed peaks in the other two regions (Fig. 3b, c and d, coloured solid lines).
+At 40 m depth, intensity levels and fluctuations are similar to the surface, with lower magnitude and reduced high-frequency variations (Fig. 3d, red dashed line).
+Timing in the peaks in March and October shows a lag relative to the surface.
+MHW horizontal extent at the surface increases from mid-

+May (\sim 30%) to a peak in late September (up to 95% of the area) to then decrease by the end of the year (\sim 40%) (solid grey line).
+A similar pattern can be seen at 40 m depth, with an increase in surface occurring later (mid-June) and peaking mid-October at \sim 60% to drop to \sim 30% by the end of the year (dashed grey line).
+Again, these similar features between the surface and 40 m depth happen with a MLD of about 20 m, suggesting that the MHW also propagates below the MLD in this region (Fig. 3d, orange line).

-also in this region (Figure 3d, orange line).
-At 156m depth - corresponding to the maximum intensity in the mean profile -, unlike for the other two regions, intensity levels are higher than levels reached for shallower depths (dotted red line).
-The intensity remains stable throughout the year, ranging between 0.6°C and 0.8°C. It is higher than the intensity at shallower depth, except for May and October when surface MHWs develop.
-High levels of intensity are however not widespread across the subregion as the surface exposed to MHWs remains around 20% across the year (dotted grey line).
-Noteworthy, sub-monthly variations are present in the MHW intensity timeseries suggestive of advective transient features like eddies crossing the domain.
+At 156 m depth - corresponding to the maximum intensity in the mean profile - unlike for the other two regions, intensity levels are higher than levels reached for shallower depths (dotted red line).
+The intensity remains stable throughout the year, ranging between 0.6 and 0.8 °C. It is higher than the intensity at shallower depth, except for May and October when surface MHWs develop.
+High levels of intensity are however not widespread across the subregion as the surface exposed to MHWs remains around 20 % across the year (dotted grey line).
+It is noteworthy that sub-monthly variations are present